-If you want to turn your love of gardening and working outdoors into a career in horticulture, the knowledge and workplace training you gain in our Certificate III in Horticulture will set you on the road to a blooming career.
+If you want to turn your love of gardening and working outdoors into a career in horticulture, the knowledge and workplace training you gain in our Certificate III in Horticulture will set you on the path to do exactly that.
 When you complete the Certificate III in Horticulture, you’ll have the knowledge and skills required to carry out a variety of horticultural tasks with confidence.You will learn practical skills in areas such as plant identification; propagation, pruning, treatment of weeds, pests and diseases, turf management, paving, and machinery operation.
 Learn from qualified teachers with industry experience who will guide you through the course which involves practical experience, classroom activities and self-paced activities.This nationally recognised qualification may lead to employment as a horticulturist in the parks, nursery, production, turf or landscape sectors.

 Offered on 2 campuses

 North Coast TAFE wants you to know that while this qualification has no formal entry requirements, we do want you to succeed, so we are providing information about the skills and knowledge that would help you complete this qualification.
 You do need to have, or be able to attain, a level of literacy and numeracy that will help you complete your course and ultimately to work in your chosen field.
 Students who complete this qualification level will have developed a range of technical and communication skills that will enable them to complete mostly routine tasks and interpret and act on information available to them.
 They will provide solutions to predictable and sometimes unpredictable problems and in a work setting may take some responsibility for the work of others.North Coast TAFE can provide support for reading, writing, maths and English Language.
 If you would like to know more about our support options please contact us.

 Graduates may go on to study higher level qualifications in the area of horticulture